I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

 Closet sales are full of things you maybe shouldn’t have purchased in the first place.
 If you really loved something you wouldn’t be turning around and trying to sell it.

 This goes hand in hand with #4 for me.

-I've caught myself sending packages to work or my parents' house because I wanted something 'new' but I know he would be disappointed if he knew that I bought yet another thing.
+I’ve caught myself sending packages to work or my parents’ place because I wanted something ‘new’ but I know my husband would be disappointed if he knew that I bought yet another thing.